niplav/site/two_people_on_a_planet.md

 This would be useful since humans are notoriously bad at generating random bits (TODO: put a citation here).

-On the other hand, this could lead to problems, since many humans have points on their skin that are constantly itchy.
+On the other hand, this method could be biased, since many humans have points on their skin that are constantly itchy.

 TODO: Think of other possible ways the body can generate random bits.